Wildsong/wabde-widgets/README.md

 Brian Wilson <brian@wildsong.biz>

+## Widget sources

+All the Esri sourced submodules have the name Wildsong/wabde-widget-*

+I have not added any third party or Wildsong widgets yet but they will follow the same pattern.

+There are lists of submodule names in scripts/esri-wabde-list and scripts/third-party-list

 ## Other Esri files

 I have not figured out how to get these files into the right place yet, so I stuck them